-- · historical cash and equity compensation levels; - the financial performance of the Company primarily as measured by core net operating income per common share, comprehensive income per common share, changes in book value per common share and total economic return (defined as dividends per share and the change in book value per common share divided by beginning book value per common share); - the operating performance of the Company; - the performance of the executive officers, as determined by Mr. Boston and reviewed by the Compensation Committee in the case of Ms. Popenoe and Mr. Benedetti, and as determined by the Compensation Committee and recommended to the independent directors in the case of Mr. Boston; - · total general and administrative expense, and the ratio of such expense as a percentage of shareholders' equity; and - comparative industry and market data.
+- historical cash and equity compensation levels; - the financial performance of the Company primarily as measured by earnings available for distribution to common shareholders (formerly core net operating income per common share), comprehensive income per common share, changes in book value per common share, total economic return (defined as dividends per share and the change in book value per common share divided by beginning book value per common share) and total shareholder return; - the operating performance of the Company; - the performance of the executive officers, as determined by Mr. Boston and reviewed by the Compensation Committee in the case of Ms. Popenoe and Mr. Benedetti, and as determined by the Compensation Committee and recommended to the independent directors in the case of Mr. Boston: - total general and administrative expense, and the ratio of such expense as a percentage of shareholders' equity; and - comparative industry and market data.

 With respect to comparative industry data, with assistance from management, and in some years FPL, the Compensation Committee periodically reviews executive salaries, compensation structures and the financial performance of comparable companies in a designated peer group recommended by FPL.
-The peer group used for comparison purposes may change from year to year but focuses principally on public mortgage REITs that have a similar market capitalization and/or have a similar business to ours or that are similar to the Company in complexity.
-Many mortgage REITs are externally managed and executive officer compensation for them is not readily available.
+The peer group used for comparison purposes may change from year to year but focuses principally on internally managed public mortgage REITs that have a similar market capitalization and/or have a similar business to ours or that are similar to the Company in asset management and investment complexity.
+Many mortgage REITs continue to be externally managed and executive officer compensation for these companies is not readily available.